 For our Spring 2019 issue, we were thrilled to interview modern-day mystic and spiritual teacher Devaji, who shared some beautiful words on the nature of love, and how we can cultivate it in our everyday lives.
 Devaji is visiting Ireland very soon.
-He will be holding a special Satsang retreat in The Boghill Centre, Kilfenora, Co, Clare, from Friday August 9th to Sunday August 18th.
+He will be holding a special Satsang retreat in Tornant House, Co.
+Wicklow, from Friday August 9th to Sunday August 18th.
 Public Satsang evenings will be held in Dublin on August 6th and 7th, and in Galway on August 8th.

 Falling Into Love

 A conversation with Devaji

 Devaji is a modern-day mystic and author of the book Illuminated by Love.
 He has guided spiritual seekers for nearly twenty years.
 Through his tender, loving wisdom and pure devotion, he offers a unique look at non-dual teachings.
 Devaji leads retreats in California, Hawaii, Mexico, Ireland, and India, as well as online gatherings available to everyone worldwide.

 He is holding a special Satsang retreat in Tornant House, Co.
 Wicklow, from Friday August 9th to Sunday August 18th.
 Public Satsang evenings will be held in Dublin on August 6th and 7th, and in Galway on August 8th.
 Ahead of his visit, we were thrilled to interview him about his incredible teachings on love, human relationships and the nature of existence.

 What do you feel about the nature of love, and how we can share that in human relationships?